tomoya-yamanokuchi/docker-robel-dclaw/README.md

 Main procedure
 -----------------------
 1. Place docker_ubuntu20_cudagl folder in /home/$USER/
+2. Place ".mujoco" and "isaacgym" in packages
-2. In run.sh, change share folders (e.g., -v /home/workspace:) according to your environment.
+3. In run.sh, change share folders (e.g., -v /home/workspace:) according to your environment.
 If you do not have these folders, just run "mkdir workspace" and "mkdir catkin_ws"

 - In terminal,